 Understanding Stove Specs

 Stove specs can easily mislead you, so it's important to understand some ways that can happen.
 For starters, manufacturers don't always report specs consistently.
-Tests are also done in a windless lab environment and all stoves, even wind-resistant models, perform more poorly in real-world (i.e., breezy) conditions.
+Tests are also done in a windless lab environment and all stoves, even wind-resistant models, don't perform as well in real-world (i.e., breezy) conditions.
 Below, we'll talk about a few specs and considerations when you use them for comparison.

 Average boil time: One brand might state the time it takes to bring 0.5 liter of water to a boil, while another might state it for a full liter of water.
 REI.com converts times to standard 1.0 liter of water.
 (If you source specs from different websites, make sure you convert to the same units.)
 Note, too, that a wood stove's field boiling time will vary on each trip because the fuel source you gather will vary.